 The following pages set out some of the evidence and techniques that might come in useful when challenging bans imposed by schools.

 See also Cycling UK's policy briefing on cycling to school.

 We believe all children should have the opportunity to cycle to school.
 It contributes to the NHS-recommended 60 minutes of moderate exercise for 5-18 year-olds each day, tackles weight problems and improves concentration in the classroom.

 Cycling also gives children autonomy and the opportunity to learn how to explore and navigate their environment safely on their own – both of which are vital life skills.
-It is also inexpensive, good for the environment, and can help cut down on the congestion caused by the 29% of trips between 8 and 9am in Great Britain caused by the school run.
+What's more, it's inexpensive, good for the environment, and can help cut down on the congestion caused by the 29% of trips between 8 and 9am in Great Britain caused by the school run.

-At least 60 minutes (1 hour) of physical activity every day, which should range between moderate-intensity activity, such as cycling and playground activities and vigorous-intensity activity, such as fast running and tennis."
+- at least 60 minutes of physical activity every day – this should range from moderate activity, such as cycling and playground activities, to vigorous activity, such as running and tennis

-There are so many reasons for children to cycle to school, yet currently only 1% of British primary and 2% of secondary school children do, as opposed to half of children in the Netherlands.
+There are so many reasons for children to cycle to school, yet currently only 1% of primary and 2% of secondary school children in Britain do so, as opposed to half of children in the Netherlands.